Financial Assistance

 A significant portion of the financial assistance for students in the Nicholas School of the Environment is provided by federal, Title IV funds.
 To qualify for such funding, usually in the form of loans, students must meet federal eligibility requirements including the maintenance of satisfactory academic progress (see Satisfactory Academic Progress section in Academic Regulations).
 Professional degree students must meet satisfactory academic progress standards to maintain eligibility for Title IV funds.

-Although professional degree students, including DEL-MEM students, have five years from the first date of matriculation in the school to complete their degree requirements, they are eligible for federal financial assistance for the equivalent of four full-time semesters only.
-Students who fail to meet the satisfactory academic progress requirements or need federal financial assistance for more than the equivalent of four semesters may appeal to the Admissions and Awards Committee.
+Although professional degree students, including DEL-MEM students, have five years from the first date of matriculation in the school to complete their degree requirements, they are eligible for school-based aid for the equivalent of four full-time semesters only (three semesters of they are a concurrent degree student).
+Federal financial assistance (loans) require that the student be enrolled at least half-time during the semester to be eligible for federal loans.

 Assistantships